babashka/process/README.md

 ## Pipelines

-The `pipeline` function returns a sequential of processes from a process that was created with `->` or by passing multiple objects created with `pb`:
+The `pipeline` function returns a [`Sequential`](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/sequential?) of processes from a process that was created with `->` or by passing multiple objects created with `pb`:

 ``` clojure